b-strauss/clulib/README.md

 To generate the compiled and minified version for local testing run: `yarn compile`.
 The html file under `tools/jasmine_runner/spec_runner_prod.html` can then run the compiled test code on all supported Browsers.
+You can also run `yarn compile-debug` to compile with assertions enabled, this enables additional runtime checks.

 The command `yarn test` starts a local karma test runner on Chrome and runs all test specs that have been compiled with `yarn compile`.